 4. The Crookes, ‘Chasing After Ghosts’

 An array of cerebral pop punctuated by themes of love, lust and heartbreak, this nascent, sprightly four piece have fused ’50s rock ‘n’ roll with ’80s romanticism with immaculate precision, producing arguably the warmest debut of the year.
-I’ve certainly got high hopes for a new wave of melodramatic British pop music resting on these Topman shoulders.
+Melodramatic British pop music couldn’t be in safer hands.

 Track: Bloodshot Days